webtorrent/webtorrent/docs/api.md

 Deselects the file, which means it won't be downloaded unless someone creates a stream for it.

+*Note: This method is currently not working as expected, see [dcposch answer on #164](https://github.com/feross/webtorrent/issues/164) for a nice work around solution.

 ## `stream = file.createReadStream([opts])`

 Create a [readable stream](https://nodejs.org/api/stream.html#stream_class_stream_readable)